 Through funding to make performance spaces accessible, training and employment opportunities for Teaching Artists, inclusive arts education programs, and advocacy for the sector, RPAA is the core support organization for the performing arts in the Richmond region.

-To date, RPAA has served nearly 3.5 million patrons and engaged over 48,000 students, teachers and families with an investment of more than $4 million in arts education for the region.
+To date, RPAA has served more than 3.5 million patrons and engaged over 53,000 students, teachers, and families with an investment of more than $4 million in arts education for the region.

 Please see our 2022-27 Strategic Plan for more information about our current goals and strategies to be a Champion for the Performing Arts.